Podlaska Opera and Orchestra: Construction of a new building

-Finally, on December 30, 2005, building permits were issued for the building of the Podlasie Opera and Philharmonic - European Art Center in Bialystok.
+Finally, on December 30, 2005, building permits were issued for the building of the Podlaskie Opera and Philharmonic - European Art Center in Bialystok.
 Due to limited financial resources, a decision was made to implement the investment in stages.
 On February 13, 2006, a restricted tender was announced to select a contractor for the first stage of construction, "shell open".
-On April 22, 2006, the foundation stone was laid for the construction of the Podlasie Opera and Philharmonic - European Art Center in Bialystok.
+On April 22, 2006, the foundation stone was laid for the construction of the Podlaskie Opera and Philharmonic - European Art Center in Bialystok.
 The implementation of the first stage was completed in December 2007.
 The following year, on October 14, an open tender was announced for the contractor of the second stage of Opera construction.
 As a result of the tender, three contractors were selected (separately for each task).
 Conclusion of contracts with selected contractors took place on April 7, 2009.

-On June 29, 2009, an agreement was signed between the Podlasie Voivodship and the Minister of Culture and National Heritage for co-financing the Project "Construction of the Podlasie Opera and Philharmonic - European Art Center in Bialystok".
+On June 29, 2009, an agreement was signed between the Podlaskie Voivodship and the Minister of Culture and National Heritage for co-financing the Project "Construction of the Podlaskie Opera and Philharmonic - European Art Center in Bialystok".
 Podlaskie Voivodeship received funding from the Operational Program Infrastructure and Environment, Priority XI Culture and Cultural Heritage, measure 11.2 Development and improvement of the condition of cultural infrastructure of supra-regional importance.

 As part of the implementation of the second stage of construction, inter alia, the performance of prof. Marek Budzyński's decorative elements.